 Program topics include dental office management and employment strategies.
-Terms 3 and 4 include a clinical affiliation in local dental offices and cooperative education for eligible students.
-Students will take two full-mouth series of radiographs on patients while on Affiliation.
+All terms include a clinical affiliation in local dental offices, externships, and cooperative education for eligible students.
 Students earn certification from the American Red Cross in CPR/AED.
 Eligible students have the option to apply for Massachusetts State Dental Assisting License.